ppy/osu-wiki/news/2021-12-16-osu-mania-7k-world-cup-2022-registrations-now-open.md

 date: 2021-12-16 09:00:00 +0000
 ---

-The new year is almost here and for the first time since 2019 we're doubling your annual dose of osu!mania.
+The new year is almost here, and for the first time since 2019 we're doubling your annual dose of osu!mania!
 The MWC7K 2022 registrations are now open!

 ![](/wiki/shared/news/2021-12-16-osu-mania-7k-world-cup-2022-registrations-now-open/mwc7k-2022-banner.jpg)